bmogyorodi/recipe_search/README.md

 5. `pipenv run python proejct/manage.py createsuperuser`
 6. `pipenv run python project/manage.py runserver 0.0.0.0:8000`
 7. Open up localhost:8000, 0.0.0.0:8000 or 127.0.0.1:8000

+### Starting a server after that

+Just run `./cmd.sh run`
+There are several more commands in the file I use regularly in other projects and a placeholder for when we'd deploy on a server.
+If you're using tmux, `./cmd.sh tmux` will open up a new session with git, server, and shell as windows. (must run from outside of a tmux shell)